hmrc/merchandise-in-baggage/README.md

 `sbt run` This will only start the service as standalone but unable to interact with any other services including DataBase

 SM profile : MERCHANDISE_IN_BAGGAGE_ALL
-`sm MERCHANDISE_IN_BAGGAGE_ALL` This will start all the required services to complete a journey
+`sm2 --start MERCHANDISE_IN_BAGGAGE_ALL` This will start all the required services to complete a journey

 `local base url and port` http://localhost:8280/

 **How to run tests**

-`sbt test` will run all the tests, including unit and contract tests.
+`./run_all_tests.sh` will run all the tests, including unit and contract tests.
 The contract tests will use contract files stored in the project root directory folder `pact` of both front-ends.
 The tests contract verifier can be executed by running the script:
 `checkincheck.sh`.
 Note - currently contracts test only runs for local build.